DaiseyCode/lmwrapper/README.md

 Add `caching = True` in the prompt to cache the output to disk.
 Any subsequent calls with this prompt will return the same value.
 Note that this might be unexpected behavior if your temperature is non-zero.
 (You will always sample the same output on reruns).
+If you want to get multiple samples at a non-zero temperature while still using the cache, you set `num_completions > 1` in a `LmPrompt`.

 ## OpenAI Batching